ashafaei/ubc3v/README.md

 * Generate point cloud from the depth image.
 * Use the extrinsic camera paramters to merge the generated point clouds from different viewpoints.
 * Draw the posture in the reference coordinate space.
+* Generate a groundtruth class image to feed to a CNN.

 ## UBC3V Toolkit
 The Matlab toolkit for UBC 3 View Dataset facilitates data access and use in Matlab.
 Grab a copy of this project and navigate through the root folder in matlab.